Application for payment Pay application Construction billing

 How an application for payment differs from an invoice

 A standard invoice usually focuses on what is being charged.
 An application for payment usually focuses on why the amount is justified and how it fits the contract and prior billing history.
+That history is where spreadsheet billing can get messy.
+Once a project has several billing periods, multiple change orders, retainage, and stored materials, one changed formula can create a review problem.

 Application for Payment Construction Invoice